MichaelSaah/datagen/README.md

 }
 output = dg(schema, native=True)
 ```
-By passing the `native` keyword argument, `output` is returned as a python dictionary (or list if the schema was given as a list).
-This allows you, for instance, to load the resulting data directly into a test database.
+By passing the `native` keyword argument, `output` is returned as a python dictionary (or list if the schema was given as a list, and so on.)
+This allows you, for instance, to pass the resulting data directly to a database client.

 ## Writing Generators
 Writing generators is very simple.
 First off, we should note that when we say "generator", we are not speaking of python generators, which are a built-in feature of python.
 Our generators are just functions wrapped in classes.
 Below is an example with one argument: